miso-lims/miso-lims/docs/user_manual/users_and_groups.md

 {% assign subsub = subsub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub subsub=subsub title="Adding/Removing Users from a Group" %}

-Group membership can be modified similarly to how users were initially selected for the group.
-First, go to the Edit Group page by clicking on the group name in the Groups list page.
-The Edit Group page includes a list of users.
-Any user that is selected in this list is a member of the group.
-To add a new user to the group, check the checkbox beside their name in the list.
-To remove a user from the group, uncheck the checkbox next to their name.
-Click the "Save" button at the top right to confirm your changes.
+Only MISO adminstrators can change group memberships.
+To get to the Edit Group page, click the group's name on the Group List.
+From here, you can use the Included Users and Available Users lists to modify group memberships.
+Select users in the Available Users list and click the "Add" button in the toolbar at the top of the table to add users to the group.
+Similary, you can select users in the Included Users list and click the "Remove" button to remove users from the group.

 {% include userman-toplink.md %}